 This lesson contains information on the life of Mary Lincoln with preview and review questions, and a vocabulary section.

-The lesson focuses on Lincoln Home National Historic Site, a National Register of Historic Places property, and utilizes maps; and excerpts from primary source documents, including: critical speeches given by Abraham Lincoln, newspaper accounts of Lincoln's nomination and election, and archival photographs of the historic site.
+This lesson for any age group focuses on utilizing maps and excerpts from primary source documents, including: critical speeches given by Abraham Lincoln, newspaper accounts of Lincoln's nomination and election, and archival photographs of the historic site.

-The Teaching with Museum Collections lesson plans are offered as part of the larger "Lincoln Home National Historic Site Virtual Museum Exhibit" which highlights the artifact collections of Lincoln Home National Historic Site as well as in depth information on the Lincoln home itself and the Lincoln family that lived there for seventeen years.
+This "Virtual Museum Exhibit" highlights the artifact collections of Lincoln Home National Historic Site as well as in depth information on the Lincoln home itself and the Lincoln family that lived there for seventeen years.
 In addition to five lesson plans, resources at this web site include information on and images of many of the artifacts, other Lincoln home related images, and floor plans and virtual tours of the Lincoln home.
-The lesson plans, in PDF format, are available here:

 "Journey to Greatness: Character Lessons from the Past" is an on line interactive lesson that provides insight into the stories of Abraham Lincoln, Frederick Douglass, Harriet Tubman, and Martin Luther King, Jr. "Journey to Greatness" does not teach about the greatness that these historic characters achieved as adults, but stands as an example to students on the positive choices that these heroes made as children.